ihcuesta/portfolio/README.md

 # Portfolio

-I was looking for a different way to scroll down along a grid.
+I was looking for a different way to scroll down along a grid, a 3D effect achieved by CSS transform and scroll events.
 A [Next.js](https://nextjs.org/) project bootstrapped with `create-next-app`.

 Hosted in GitHub Pages: [https://ihcuesta.github.io/portfolio/](https://ihcuesta.github.io/portfolio/).